Season 2025

 Terpsicorps has faced many challenges over the past 21 years, but our director, Heather Maloy’s unwavering passion and tenacity have always seen us through.
 Her creativity never rests, and her dedication to creating beautiful, meaningful work for the unique and empowered people of North Carolina promises a performance experience not to be missed.

-Despite the challenges posed by Hurricane Helene’s impact on the local economy, Maloy is determined to move forward.
+Despite the challenges posed by Hurricane Helene’s impact on the local economy, Maloy was, and is, determined to move forward.

-Here are three ways our loyal fans can help at this moment
+Here are four ways our loyal fans can help

 1 - Take care of yourself!
 If you live in WNC, even if you came out of this event with your property intact, you are not unscathed.
 This has been a traumatic event for us all.
 As we lift each other up, we must remember to care for ourselves as well.

-3 - Don’t forget about the arts organizations that you hold dear.
+4 - Don’t forget about the arts organizations that you hold dear.
 Even if an organization did not sustain physical damage, it is losing income as we speak.
-October through December are the prime fundraising months for non-profits of all kinds.
+Especially with the current threats to the National Endowment for the Arts.
 After you give to support those most in need, try and reserve a small amount towards the future you want to see.
-Do you want Asheville to remain a community that is vibrant, filled with performing arts organizations that give you joy?
+Do you want North Carolina to remain a community that is vibrant, filled with performing arts organizations that give you joy?
 So do we!

 Let’s work together to get normalcy back in our lives.
 Thank you in advance for supporting our community and understanding the importance of art!